danesparza/cloudjournal/README.md

 # cloudjournal [![CircleCI](https://circleci.com/gh/danesparza/cloudjournal.svg?style=shield)](https://circleci.com/gh/danesparza/cloudjournal)
 Journald to AWS cloudwatch log shipper.
 Easy as pie 🥧

+**Deprecated.**  Just use https://vector.dev/ -- it's simpler and more flexible.

 ## Installing
 ### Prerequisites
 Cloudjournal will use the machine's AWS credentials.
 The AWS docs suggest managing your credentials using a file called 'credentials' -- like `/root/.aws/credentials` ([more information on the AWS documentation site](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html)).
 It should include the `cloudjournal` profile and it should look something like this: